Counting vertices of integral polytopes defined by facets: The perfect 2-matching polytope

 Recall that an edge cover of a graph is a set $C$ of edges such that any vertex is incident to some edge $e\in C$.
 Balinski \cite{Balinski} observed the following characterisation of the vertices of the P2M polytope.
 (See also Schrijver~\cite[Cor.~30.2b]{SchrijverA} together with the observation at the end of \cite[\S30.3]{SchrijverA}.)

-\begin{proposition} The vertices of the P2M polytope correspond to edge covers consisting of a matching $M$, with $x_e=2$ for $e\in M$, and vertex-disjoint odd cycles that are also disjoint from $M$, with $x_e=1$ for each edge $e$ in any of the odd cycles. \end{proposition}
+\begin{proposition} The vertices of the P2M polytope correspond to edge covers consisting of a matching $M$, with $x_e=2$ for $e\in M$, and vertex-disjoint odd cycles that are also vertex-disjoint from $M$, with $x_e=1$ for each edge $e$ in any of the odd cycles. \end{proposition}

-\begin{theorem} There is no FPRAS for $\Zptm(G)$ unless $\NP=\RP$. \end{theorem} \begin{proof} We call edge covers corresponding to the vertices of the P2M polytope, as in \Cref{prop:P2M-vertices}, \emph{P2M covers}, and call edge covers of $G$ consisting of vertex-disjoint odd cycles without the matching \emph{odd cycle covers}.
+\begin{theorem} The problem of estimating $\Zptm(G)$ with constant relative error is hard for $\NP$ with respect to polynomial-time reducibility.
+Thus, there is no FPRAS for $\Zptm(G)$ unless $\RP=\NP$ and no FPTAS unless $\Ptime=\NP$. \end{theorem} \begin{proof} We call edge covers corresponding to the vertices of the P2M polytope, as in \Cref{prop:P2M-vertices}, \emph{P2M covers}, and call edge covers of $G$ consisting of vertex-disjoint odd cycles without a matching \emph{odd cycle covers}.
 We denote the number of odd cycle covers of~$G$ by $\Zoc(G)$.
 By definition, the number of P2M covers is $\Zptm(G)$.

 First we reduce deciding the existence of a Hamiltonian path between two given vertices in a bipartite graph to deciding the existence of an odd cycle cover in a general graph.
 The former problem is known to be \NP-complete~\cite{bipartiteHC}.
 (The given reference treats the Hamilton \emph{cycle} problem, but essentially the same reduction deals with \emph{paths}.)
-Let $G$ be a bipartite graph with two distinguished vertices $s$ and~$t$.
+Let $G$ be a bipartite graph with two distinguished vertices $s$ and~$t$ on opposite sides of the bipartition.
 We introduce a new vertex~$w$, and add two edges $sw$ and $wt$.
 Call the resulting graph~$G'$.
-Any odd cycle in $G'$ must include the new vertex~$w$, and so any odd cycle cover of ~$G'$ must consist of a Hamiltonian path in $G$ from $s$ to~$t$, together with the two edges incident at~$w$.
+Any odd cycle in $G'$ must include the new vertex~$w$, as $G'-w$ is bipartite.
+It follows that any odd cycle cover of~$G'$ must consist of a Hamiltonian path in $G$ from $s$ to~$t$, together with the two edges incident at~$w$.
 Conversely, any Hamiltonian path in $G$ from $s$ to~$t$ can be extended to an odd cycle cover of~$G'$ by adding edges $sw$ and $wt$.
 Thus, deciding the existence of an odd cycle cover of a graph is \NP-complete.

 Next we reduce deciding the existence of an odd cycle cover to approximating the number of P2M covers.
 For the reduction, we use the gadget in \Cref{fig:hex-gadget} to reduce the contribution from the matching (isolated edges).
 Note that the parameter~$\ell$ will be tuned later.